 Preventing Falls Among Older Adults

-Falls are the leading cause of unintentional injuries in the U.S. Thirty-five percent of the population over the age of 40 will experience a balance or dizziness disorder during their lifetime.
+Falls are the leading cause of unintentional injuries in the United States.
 Advanced age greatly increases the chance of a hospital admission following a fall.
 However, difficulty with balance and falls is not just a result of getting older.
 Many falls can be prevented.

 What is balance?

 Balance is the ability to maintain the body’s center of gravity within its base of support during all activities.

 Three components comprise the “balance system” in your body:

 Are you at risk for a fall?

 1.)
 Have you experienced a stroke, diabetes, osteoporosis, Parkinsons’ disease, or other neurological problem that has affected your balance?